kelseyhightower/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 }
 ```

-The instance internal IP address will be used to serve client requests and communicate with etcd cluster peers.
+The instance's internal IP address will be used to serve client requests and communicate with etcd cluster peers.
 Retrieve the internal IP address for the current compute instance:

 ```
 INTERNAL_IP=$(curl -s -H "Metadata-Flavor: Google" \